bcx-exa/open_source_triple_continent_traditional/README.md

 ---
 1. Make sure you have Nodejs installed
 2. Make sure you have AWS CLI installed
+3. You need to have a domain registered in Route53, change the domain name in the environments folder to match your domain.

 ### Initial Setup
 ---